QuizandSurveyMaster/quiz_master_next/readme.txt

 [youtube https://www.youtube.com/watch?v=DyiCCNnDpHk]

 = Customize Text =
 You can customized anything your users will see and engage with.
 Everything from the text blocks throughout the quiz or survey to the submit button.
-You can even "template variables" to generate personlized text for your users.
+You can even "template variables" to generate personalized text for your users.

 = Question Types =
 You can have **multiple choice** (radio buttons), **true and false**, **open answer** question, **drop down**, **multiple response** (checkboxes), **fill in the blank**, **number**, **captcha**, **polar** (slider) and **accept**.
 We release more questions types with every major release.

-= Customize Results Pages Based on Score =
+= Customize Results Based on Score =
-Using our quiz builder plugin, you can customize results page based on the user's score.
+Using our quiz builder plugin, you can customize the results page based on the user's score.

 = Emails After Quiz =
 After the user takes a quiz or survey, you can have the plugin email you and the user with results.
 This too can be customized with your own text.